marvinzh/Akane/README.md

 ### a collection of Machine Learning algorithm for Regression, Classification and Clustering

 ###Introduction
-Akane is a collection of Machine Learning algorithm for Regression, Classification and Clustering.
+Akane is a collection of Machine Learning algorithm for Regression, Classification, and Clustering.
 Currently, Akane provides the following algorithm:
 - **Regression**
     - Simple Linear Regression
     - Linear Regression with L~1~ Regularization (a.k.a.
 Lasso Regression)